Al Qaeda's Syria wing says truces only benefit government

 "We took the path of jihad and we have to complete the process, and we are talking about liberating more than 80 percent of Syrian territory," he said on Orient News.

-In response to a question about the group's relationship with al Qaeda, he said Nusra would not cooperate with the West and would stick to its principles.

-"We will not give up our principles whether we are al Qaeda-linked or not al-Qaeda linked," he said.

-(Reporting by Sylvia Westall in Beirut and Ali Abdelatti in Cairo; Editing by Raissa Kasolowsky)
+(Reporting by Sylvia Westall in Beirut and Ali Abdelatti in Cairo; Editing by Ros Russell)